ikivanc/Bot-Framework-and-OCR-Extract/README.md

-# Extract Key/Value pairs from OCR output in Bot
+# Extract Key-Value pairs from OCR output in Bot

 This bot is a sample bot that accepts Form Image inputs from the user and extract needed information into a card and reply user back.
 You can use structured and semi-structured Forms to Extract details.